nhsuk/nhsuk-service-manual-community-backlog/docs/CRITERIA.md

-# NHS digital service manual criteria
+# NHS digital service manual contribution criteria

 Contributions to the NHS digital service manual need to meet these criteria.